-If $-\mathbf{o}$ is supplied with no option-name, the values of the current options are printed.
-If $+\mathbf{o}$ is supplied with no option-name, a series of set commands to recreate the current option settings is displayed on the standard output.
+If -o is supplied with no option-name, the values of the current options are printed.
+If +o is supplied with no option-name, a series of set commands to recreate the current option settings is displayed on the standard output.

-- Turn on privileged mode.
-In this mode, the \$ENV and \$BASH\ENV files are not processed, shell functions are not inherited from the environment, and the SHELLOPTS variable, if it appears in the environment, is ignored.
+- -p Turn on privileged mode.
+In this mode, the \$ENV and \$BASH_ENV files are not processed, shell functions are not inherited from the environment, and the SHELLOPTS variable, if it appears in the environment, is ignored.
 If the shell is started with the effective user (group) id not equal to the real user (group) id, and the -p option is not supplied, these actions are taken and the effective user id is set to the real user id.
 If the -p option is supplied at startup, the effective user id is not reset.
 Turning this option off causes the effective user and group ids to be set to the real user and group ids. - -t Exit after reading and executing one command. - -u Treat unset variables as an error when performing parameter expansion.
-If expansion is attempted on an unset variable, the shell prints an error message, and, if not interactive, exits with a non-zero status. - -v Print shell input lines as they are read. - -x After expanding each simple command, display the expanded value of PS4, followed by the command and its expanded arguments. - -B The shell performs brace expansion (see Brace Expansion above).
+If expansion is attempted on an unset variable, the shell prints an error message, and, if not interactive, exits with a non-zero status. - -v Print shell input lines as they are read. - -x After expanding each simple command, for command, case command, select command, or arithmetic for command, display the expanded value of PS4, followed by the command and its expanded arguments or associated word list. - -B The shell performs brace expansion (see Brace Expansion above).
 This is on by default. - -C If set, bash does not overwrite an existing file with the >, >&, and <> redirection operators.
-This may be overridden when creating output files by using the redirection operator > | instead of >. - -H Enable! style history substitution.
+This may be overridden when creating output files by using the redirection operator > I instead of >. - -E If set, any trap on ERR is inherited by shell functions, command substitutions, and commands executed in a subshell environment.
+The ERR trap is normally not inherited in such cases. - -H Enable! style history substitution.
 This option is on by default when the shell is interactive. - -P If set, the shell does not follow symbolic links when executing commands such as cd that change the current working directory.
 It uses the physical directory structure instead.
-By default, bash follows the logical chain of directories when

-- performing commands which change the current directory. - -- If no arguments follow this option, then the positional parameters are unset.
+By default, bash follows the logical chain of directories when performing commands which change the current directory. - -T If set, any trap on DEBUG is inherited by shell functions, command substitutions, and commands executed in a subshell environment.
+The DEBUG trap is normally not inherited in such cases. - -- If no arguments follow this option, then the positional parameters are unset.
 Otherwise, the positional parameters are set to the args, even if some of them begin with a -. - Signal the end of options, cause all remaining args to be assigned to the positional parameters.
-The $-\mathbf{x}$ and $-\mathbf{v}$ options are turned off.
+The -x and -v options are turned off.
 If there are no args, the positional parameters remain unchanged.